-The Defence Research and Development Organisation (DRDO) tested a Supersonic Missile Assisted Release of Torpedo ( DRDO SMART) system on 5th October from the Wheeler Island off the coast of Odisha.
+The Defence Research and Development Organisation (DRDO) tested a Supersonic Missile Assisted Release of Torpedo ( DRDO SMART) system on 5th October from Wheeler Island off the coast of Odisha.
 As per DRDO release ‘SMART is a missile assisted release of lightweight Anti-Submarine Torpedo System for Anti-Submarine Warfare (ASW) operations far beyond Torpedo range’.
 Subsequent to the launch the DRDO termed it as a ‘game-changer’ and ‘a first for such a class of weapon in the world.’

-Although both the claims are correct, but the concept is not new.
+Although both the claims are correct, the concept is not new.
 The Russian Metel Anti-Ship Complex does the same job for shorter ranges.
 The Metel Anti-Ship Complex (SS-N-14 Silex) are a family of anti-submarine missiles fitted on Russian Navy cruisers and frigates.
 One of the missile types, a shaped charge (‘Rastrub’), can be used against both surface and submarine targets.
 The United States Navy (USN) has the ASROC (Anti-Submarine Rocket) system.
 The Chinese too have similar systems called the CY series, the YU-8 and the ET-80.
 Not much is known about them.

 The concept behind the rocket-assisted torpedo system is to keep the submarine-hunting Surface Ship far away from the target.
 Take the case of INS Khukri (F149), a Type 14 obsolete Blackwood-class frigate, during the 1971 war.
 The Indian Navy Radio surveillance detected a submarine about 56 km south-west of Diu harbour.
 INS Khukri along with her sister ship INS Kirpan was sent to hunt the submarine.
 INS Khukri was testing an improved version of the 170/174 sonar but at slow speeds, a mistake during submarine hunting.
 The submarine PNS Hangor, a Daphné-class submarine, detected the two ships first and fired at them resulting in the sinking of INS Khukri.
 Fortunately, Kirpan escaped as the torpedo did not explode.